primaryodors/primarydock/README.md

 PrimaryOdors.org molecular docker.<br>
 http://www.primaryodors.org

-PODock is a lightweight molecular docking software package that allows path-based docking, side-chain flexion, and per-residue binding strength measurement.
+PODock is a lightweight molecular docking software package that allows path-based docking, side-chain flexion, and binding strength measurement at the residue level and per binding type.
 It uses data files so atomic and interatomic parameters can be fully customized without having to recompile the code.

 To Use PODock: